geza-s/CL61-Processing-Project/README.md

     ```
     - Use `load_to_memory=True` to improve processing time
-    - And  `transfer_files_locally=True` transfers files to a local temporary folder improving significantly the processing time
+    - And  `transfer_files_locally=True` transfers files to a local temporary folder improving significantly the processing time (to use when data is on server)

    b) (Shortcut) Use the module directly from command prompt as following: